paweljakubas/j-data-analysis/chapters/inverted-table.md

    NB. it seems it does matter for memory size if we represent a given column as number of bytes.
 ```

+After loading CSV all columns are literals, and we can have helper function to cast a given column to a number
+(if possible). `columnAsNum` defined in j/analysis.ijs expose just exactly what was done above.

 ### Add column